jakzo/aoc/README.md

 This will prompt you for your session token if you haven't provided it before.

-From here it will:
+From here the first terminal will:

-- Create a new source file with the test harness setup for the next challenge
 - Count down until the challenge starts
 - Print the description in the terminal once the challenge starts
 - Download the input to a local file
+- When a correct answer is submitted, repeat the last two steps for part 2

+And the second terminal will:

+- Create a new source file with the test harness setup for the next challenge
 - Run the test harness and rerun on changes
 - After each run allow selecting a line from the output to submit
-- If the answer was correct, print the description of part 2 and repeat

 ## Individual Commands